dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The non-redacted version of the vCon referenced from the redacted vCon MUST be encrypted such that only those with permision to view the non-redacted content can decrypt it.

 Any time a vCon is shared outside its original security domain, it SHOULD be signed and optionally encrypted.
-Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-exteranlly-referenced-files].
+Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-externally-referenced-files].
 Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that non-redacted vCon. vCons transported over non-secure channels such as email MUST be in the encrypted form.